rajatsaxena/MS/README.md

 How to :
 --------

-For the moment there are 3 ways to use Jarvis :
+For the moment there are 3 ways to use MS :

 1. launch "ms.py" and interact with MS by typing.
 2. Speech Recognition using Google Speech :launch "google-speech.py" and interact with MS by voice.